BatDan24/CSE220_HW3/src/filesystem.md

 - If the basename of the `path` is a directory, display each the directory entries on separate lines treating each child item (both files and directories) of the directory the same manner as the previous bullet point.
     - Even for directories, just display the value stored in the inode file size field as the file size of the directory.
 - The formatting of displaying a file is:
     - The first character of the line should be `d` if the inode is a directory or `f` if it is a file.
-You can use `E` for any other file types (we have no tests for this, should we?)
+You can use `E` for any other file types (we have no tests for this, so it is optional)
     - The second character of the line should be `r` if there is read permissions, `-` otherwise.
     - The third character of the line should be `w` if there is write permissions, `-` otherwise.
     - The fourth character of the line should be `x` if there is execute permissions, `-` otherwise.